The Impact Accelerator Unit (IAU)

 The IAU embeds evaluation into its process.
 It produces reports that can help our partner universities with their Research Excellent Framework impact case studies and support Researchfish submissions to demonstrate their positive impact on the local health and care sector.

-BNSSG IAU team
+Our IAU team

-The core BNSSG IAU team comprises:
+The core Bristol, North Somerset and South Gloucestershire IAU team comprises:

 • A Professor of Knowledge Mobilisation to advise and guide on how to work with evidence users.